MartinEesmaa/VVCEasy/MPV.md

 Please check changelog before you download the new version.

 ```
+29/03/2023 - Update MPV Android package and icons.
+Tip: You can have two builds between official and VVCEasy build.
 19/02/2023 - Add Android TV support of APK builds & update Android MPV VVCEasy builds.
 15/02/2023 - Added Android MPV VVCEasy build with gpu-next support.
 14/02/2023 - Update Android MPV VVCEasy build latest, but vulkan support is removed for some reason.